rehierl/abstract-properties/03-relations/0-0-relations.md

 ## endo-relations

-A relation that can be described as binary and homogenous (i.e. both domains are the same), is in general referred to as an **endo-relation**.
+A relation that can be described as binary and homogenous (i.e. both domains are the same), can be described as an **endo-relation**.
+In addition to that, the elements within the domain of an endo-relation will be referred to as **vertices** and, based on that, the domain `D` as a set of vertices `V`.

-* `R := (D,D,G)` where `(G subset-of P(D×D))`
+* `R := (V,G) := (V,V,G)` where `(G subset-of P(V×V))`

-All the sequences in `G` are 2-element sequences and will therefore be referred to as (directed) **edges**.
-As such, the vertices of an edge will be referred to as its **endpoints** with the 1st endpoint being the **source** and the 2nd endpoint as being the **sink** vertex of that edge.
-Based on that, an edge can be understood to lead from its source vertex to its sink vertex.

-A vertex that is a source vertex to one or more edges, but no sink vertex to any edge, will be referred to as a **source vertex** to the relation.
-Likewise, a vertex that is a sink vertex to one or more edges, but no source vertex to any edge, will be referred to as a **sink vertex** to the relation.
-Any other vertex that is an endpoint to one or mor edges may be referred to as an **inner vertex** to the relation.

-Note that a vertex that has a loop is understood to have an outgoing and an icoming edge.
-Based on that, a vertex that has a loop is neither a source nor a sink vertex.
-Consequently, a vertex that has a loop is an inner vertex.

-* loop (edge) := `aRa` for some `(a in V)`
+Note that, due overall focus on node trees, graph theoretical terms may in general be used in the context of endo-relations.

-In addition to the above, the following syntactic "shortcuts" will be used:
+The following syntactic "shortcuts" will be used:

-* `R := (D,G) := (D,D,G)`
 * `(s in R) := (s in G)`
 * `aRb := ((a,b) in G)`
 * `!aRb := ((a,b) not in G)`

-Note that, as with any other relation, each of the vertices in all of the sequences in `G` are required to be elements within the corresponding domain.
+Note that the expression `aRb` is defined to denote a boolean value that is true, if the corresponding edge is an element in `G` (i.e. `((a,b) in G)`).
+However, the expression `aRb` may also be used to denote the corresponding edge (i.e. `(a,b)`) itself.

+All the sequences in `G` are 2-element sequences and will as such be referred to as **edges**.
+Furthermore, the vertices of an edge will be referred to as **endpoints** with the 1st endpoint being the **source** and the 2nd endpoint as being the **sink** vertex of that edge.
+Furthermore, The source of an edge can be described as a source to its sink vertex.
+Conversely, the sink of an edge can be described as a sink to its source vertex.

-However, not every element within a domain is also required to be an endpoint in such a sequence.
+Note that not every vertex is in general required to be the endpoint of an edge.
 Such a vertex can be described as being **disconnected**, or as being **unrelated** (to another vertex).

-Note that, since the overall focus in the context of this discussion is on "related things", disconnected vertices will be **silently ignored**.
-Based on that, the domain of a mathematical relation can be understood as a mere consequence of the corresponding set of edges.
-After all, a domain is still required to contain both of the endpoints of each edge.

-Note that, based on the focus of the edges in an endo-relation, a relation can in essence be thought of as being reduced to its set of edges.
-Based on that, operations over relations can be defined similar to those over simple sets of elements.
+However, since the overall discussion is on connected "things", disconnected vertices will in general be ignored.

+Note that an edge is in general assumed to have distinct vertices as its endpoints.
+In cases where the endpoints are the same, an edge may be referred to as **a loop (edge)**,  or as **a reflexive edge** (i.e. `aRa`).
+This in regards to reflexive order relations.

+Since each edge has a source and a sink vertex, any edge can be said to lead from its source to its sink vertex.
+As such, an edge can be described as being oriented.
+Because of that, an endo-relation can be understood to support **a notion of orientation**, or **a notion of direction**.

+A vertex that is a source vertex to one or more edges, but no sink vertex to any edge, will be referred to as a **source vertex** to the relation.
+Likewise, a vertex that is a sink vertex to one or more edges, but no source vertex to any edge, will be referred to as a **sink vertex** to the relation.
+Any other vertex that is an endpoint to one or more edges may be referred to as an **inner vertex** to the relation.

+Any edge to which a vertex is a source, may be described as **an outgoing edge**.
+Conversely, any edge to which a vertex is a sink may be described as an **incoming edge**.
+A vertex that has a loop can therefore be understood to have an outgoing and an incoming edge.
+A vertex that has a loop is therefore neither a source nor a sink vertex to the endo-relation.
+Consequently, a vertex that has a loop will be treated as an inner vertex if loops can not be ignored in a given context.